-ERC High-level aim: Promoting a positive image for Gaelic through delivery of the corporate service and educational commitments in this Gaelic language plan
+Promoting a positive image for Gaelic through delivery of the corporate service and educational commitments in this Gaelic language plan

-Desired Outcome Current Practice Actions Required Target Date Responsibility Gaelic language is viewed positively in East Renfrewshire by residents and staff and its Where resources have allowed, we have looked to promote a positive image of Gaelic through delivering actions set out in Promote and enhance the Gaelic commitments agreed in this current plan to all staff and monitor its application annually.
-Year 1 onwards All services importance is valued by key stakeholders our previous Gaelic Language Plan 2018-2023.
+Desired Outcome Current Practice Actions Required Target Date Responsibility Gaelic language is viewed positively in East Renfrewshire by residents and staff and its importance is valued by key stakeholders Where resources have allowed, we have looked to promote a positive image of Gaelic through delivering actions set out in our previous Gaelic Language Plan edition 2018-2023.
+Promote and enhance the Gaelic commitments agreed in this current edition to all staff and monitor its application annually.
+Yearly throughout this edition All services